viclw17/viclw17.github.io/_posts/2018-12-28-Perlin-Noise-Implementation.md

 <br>

 ## More resource
-Solarian Programmer 's post [Perlin noise in C++11](https://solarianprogrammer.com/2012/07/18/perlin-noise-cpp-11/) helped me a lot on debugging and also offered a cool setup to generate wooden-looking noise pattern as noted in the code above.
+1. Solarian Programmer 's post [Perlin noise in C++11](https://solarianprogrammer.com/2012/07/18/perlin-noise-cpp-11/) helped me a lot on debugging and also offered a cool setup to generate wooden-looking noise pattern as noted in the code above.
+2. Also here is the clearest explanation I found so far:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/MJ3bvCkHJtE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+END